Dr Sahla Aroussi

 I am a feminist scholar and a gender expert.
 My research is innovative, interdisciplinary and underpinned by the determination to have real world impact and guided by strong and equitable collaboration with partners in developing countries.
 I am keen on using participatory methodologies in research and particularly art-based methods.
 My research interests lie at the intersection of gender politics, and peace and conflict research.
 My geographical focus is sub-Saharan Africa and the MENA region.
 My research focuses on ‘women, peace and security’, sexual violence in armed conflict, gender justice, gender and violent extremism, political participation and gender in peace-making and peace negotiations.

 I have conducted several studies on the implementation of the ‘women, peace and security’ agenda.
 In this work, I have extensively researched peace settlements particularly in African context.
 My monograph entitled Women, Peace, and Security: Repositioning gender in peace agreements (2015) assessed how gender issues are negotiated and implemented in peace settlements around the world.
 I am passionate about ending gender-based violence and delivering gender justice.
 I have also led a number of studies on transitional justice and violence against women and conducted research with survivors of wartime rape particularly in the east of the Democratic Republic of the Congo.
 In this research, I was primarily concerned with the question of how justice can be fulfilled for survivors of sexual violence in the context of violent conflict.
 In the more recent years, and particularly since 2015, I have been conducting research on gender violent extremism that critically engages with this concept from a feminist perspective.
-I am currently working on the following research projects:
+In addition to academic studies, I have also conducted research for UN bodies and international organisations.
+In 2019, I was a Lead Consultant on UN ESCWA project on Women in the judiciary of Arab States: Removing Barriers, Increasing Numbers.
+The report from this study offers a regional outlook on women’s presence in the judiciary within Arab states and the barriers for their inclusion.
+The study also formulates evidence-based policy recommendations on how to increase women’s presence in the judiciary, with an emphasis on replicating successful practices from around the region.

 - I am a Co-Investigator on a Global Challenges Research Fund (GCRF)/ UKRI Global Network research award on Gender and Responding to Violent Extremism (December 2019-December 2021).
 This project is led by Professor Fatuma Ali from the United States International University of Africa in Kenya and in partnership with the Rift Valley Institute, Nairobi.
 The network aims to bring together academics and practitioners from across the globe to discuss, exchange knowledge and expertise, highlight best practices and promote critical thinking on violent extremism from a gender perspective.